learning-dev/meetup.com-clone/README.md

 Web application built using flask that lets user create an account, login/logout and organize a meetup.
 This is a very simple clone.
 I have built this app to learn flask as django contains all the batteries in place for **migrations, urls, and independent applications.**

-Since Flask is a micro framwork - You are implementing **everthing from scratch and learning why specific file was created** like urls.py to handle the routing, models.py to create models in the database.
+Since Flask is a micro framework - You are implementing **everthing from scratch and learning why specific file was created** like urls.py to handle the routing, models.py to create models in the database.

-With flask you get learn many things like How do you handle the imports and avoid circular imports or How do you hash passwords in database and compare with entered password.?
+With flask you get to learn many things like How do you handle imports and avoid circular imports or How do you hash the passwords in the database and compare with entered password?